Malekitsu/MM6-Nightmare-Mode/README.md

 Note to users
 ## Patch 2.1.3 Changelog
--several fixes for New Game+
+- several fixes for New Game+
--fix to ashikari error and seraphim starting skill -added respec NPC (at the Seer)
+- fix to ashikari error and seraphim starting skill
+- added respec NPC (at the Seer)

 ## Patch 2.1.2 Changelog
 - fixed critical error with oracle's crystals.